 - Allow industry to propose methods or processes within well-defined boundaries to accelerate or optimize work.

 NINE CONTRACTS FOR PHASE I ASSEMBLYFor the purpose of tendering, assembly and installation work on the ITER construction platform has been organized in three zones (see the colour coding in the diagram below)—the Tokamak Complex (except the machine); the Tokamak machine (Tokamak Pit, Assembly Hall and Cleaning Building); and the balance of plant (all plant and auxiliary buildings).
 Each zone is as physically isolated as possible, with its own access paths and laydown locations in order to minimize interference.

 Tokamak Assembly (organized by system)

 Tokamak Complex (organized by system, location, sequence)

-- TAC/1 - cryostat and cryostat thermal shield, magnet feeders, magnets (central solenoid, poloidal field coils, correction coils)
+- TAC/1 - cryostat and cryostat thermal shield, magnet feeders, magnets (central solenoid, poloidal field coils, correction coils); cooling structures and instrumentation

 - TAC/2 - main vessel and ports, sector sub-assembly with toroidal field coils and vacuum vessel thermal shield, welding